 - As a result of fire exposure, free water within the concrete adjustments the stem and creates inside growth pressure within the concrete, resulting within the spalls off the concrete.

-- Freeze and thaw cycling.
+- It causes the freeze and thaw cycling.

 - In-depth effects of the alkali-silica reaction.